jandom-devel/ScalaFixExamples/docker/instructions.md

 From the `/home/scalafix/ScalaFix` directory you can run the ScalaFix unit tests with `sbt` and, from the SBT prompt `sbt:scalafix>` , give the command `test` (note that this SBT prompt is different from the previous one since you must be in the `/home/scalafix/ScalaFix` directory).
 From the same SBT prompt you can execute the benchmarks with `bench/Jmh/run` (it takes about 33 minutes).

-The Dockerfile which generates the current image is available in `/home/scalafix/ScalaFixExamples/docker`.
+The Dockerfile which generates the current image is available in:

+`/home/scalafix/ScalaFixExamples/docker`.